giovannipiovesana/beta/README.md

-# My Europe's travel diary
+# My Europe's travel notebook

 ## Project overview

-This project is a diary that travelers can use to note their journey in the european capitals.
+This project is a notebook that travelers can use to note throughout their journey in the european capitals.

 ## Europe's Capitals and States feature
 The european continent has a lot of states, many of which is difficult to remember exactly the capital.
 For this reason the ```main.py``` module comes in handy.
 It has a command which helps the user remember the capital given the state or viceversa.